 This weekend is Memorial Weekend in the US.
 For many of us, Memorial Day Weekend is the start to summer and with summer always comes talk of weight loss.
 I know how frustrating it can be to feel uncomfortable in shorts or a swimsuit…I spent the entire summer of 2006 in jeans despite the 100+ degree weather!
 If you are trying to lose a few lbs and tone up for summer, cut out these 5 foods to ramp up your weight loss!

 - Nuts – don’t get me wrong, nuts are great, healthy even.
 The problem I see over and over again with nuts is portion control.
 It is VERY hard to control the intake of fats and calories when we are snacking on nuts.
 The actual serving size of almonds is about 1 ounce, the equivalent of a small handful or enough to fill a small shot glass = 164 calories, 14 grams fat.
 However, it is very rare when snacking on nuts to eat just a small 1 ounce handful.
 Nuts are easy to thoughtlessly munch and overeat.
 I’ve personally eaten almost an entire can of blue diamond almonds as a snack which is the equivalent of 6 servings = 984 calories, 84 grams of fat.
 That’s almost half your caloric intake for the day and waaaaay more than your daily fat requirements.
 Even if you only ate half the can it would = 500 cals, 42 grams fat.
 Way too much for a snack.
-I would stick to green juices, smoothiesveggies and hummus.
+I would stick to green juices, smoothies, or veggies and hummus

 - Dairy – anytime I am trying to lose weight quickly, I cut out all dairy: cheese, yogurt, milk, sour cream, cream cheese, etc. Dairy is another high calorie, high fat food that can be difficult to portion control.
 It’s easy to get carried away with cheese & crackers or adding cheese to salads, eggs, or veggie dishes.
 Cutting out dairy from a salad or burrito bowl will typically reduce about 300 calories from the meal!
 I’m not a huge calorie counter but if you’re looking to lose weight quickly, calories are important to watch!